Injured by a Defective Product in Illinois? Who is Responsible?

 Manufacturing Errors

-One frequent example given is that of a motor scooter that left the factory and was missing its brake pads.
-This would not be a design flaw, but a manufacturing error.
-The product did not have the safety feature - brake pads - and was thus unreasonably dangerous.
+One frequent example is a motor scooter that left the factory without brake pads.
+This would not be a design flaw but a manufacturing error.
+The product did not have the safety feature—brake pads—and was thus unreasonably dangerous.
 If you were injured in an accident when the brakes failed because the pads were missing, the manufacturer would be liable for your injuries.

 Failure to Warn